IowaScaledEngineering/ise-docs/docs/Modular Signal System/Atlas Adapter/manual.md

 **Key Features:**

 * Combines two directional Atlas All Scales Signal System buses into a single MSS-compatible connection
-* Powered from 5-24V of AC, DC, or DCC
+* Powered from 6V to 24V of AC, DC, or DCC
 * Onboard diagnostic LEDs help debug problems between the two systems
 * Robust, protected bus interfaces assure reliable operation

-**Input Power:**  6-24 volts DC, AC, or DCC  (must be shared with the Atlas modules)
+**Input Power:**  6 to 24 volts DC, AC, or DCC  (must be shared with the Atlas modules)
 **Input Current:**  <100mA maximum
 **MSS Standard Compatibility:** 1.x, 2.x, and (proposed) 3.x